Summary

 Note: This example assumes the start date will be provided as the first of the month.
 See below for a formula that will dynamically return the first day of the current month.

-With the layout of grid as shown, the main problem is to calculate the date in the first cell in the calendar (B6).
+With the layout of the grid as shown, the main problem is to calculate the date in the first cell in the calendar (B6).
 This is done with this formula:

 =start-CHOOSE(WEEKDAY(start),0,1,2,3,4,5,6)

-This formula figures out the Sunday prior to the first day of the month by using the CHOOSE function to "roll back" the right number of days to the previous Sunday.
+This formula figures out the Sunday before the first day of the month by using the CHOOSE function to "roll back" the right number of days to the previous Sunday.
 CHOOSE works perfectly in this situation, because it allows arbitrary values for each day of the week.
 We use this feature to roll back zero days when the first day of the month is a Sunday.
 More details about this problem are provided here.

 With the first day established in B6, the other formulas in the grid simply increment the previous date by one, beginning with the formula in C6: